gixxerblade/Angry-Pickles/README.md

 ## Acknowledgments

 Thank you to [brxck](https://github.com/brxck) for making his starter available.
+Also to [njosefbeck](https://github.com/njosefbeck) for maintaining `gatsby-source-stripe`